sdc-china/IDA-doc/_posts/2018-03-10-test-run-load-test.md

      ![][view_load_test_report]

-### Load test case warning
+### Check load test case data

-  1. Sometimes when you click **Load Test** button on the right of case name,you might see some warning on the page.If you see the below screenshot,it means the   recorded networkinformation is corrupt.You need to use IDA plug-in to record this test case again.
+  1. Sometimes when you click **Load Test** button on the right of case name,you might see some warning on the page.If you see the below screenshot,it means the   recorded networkinformation is incorrect.You need to use IDA plug-in to record this test case again.

      ![][gatling_network_incorrect]

-  2. If you see the below en.rror,it means your record load test data is out of data.You also need to use IDA plug-in record the case again.
+  2. If you see the below error,it means your record load test data is out of data.You also need to use IDA plug-in record the case again.

      ![][gatling_network_outofdate]